pytgit/pytgit.github.io/_posts/2019-01-27-flights_linear_regression.md

 ## Results
 * Ridge linear regression yielded a relatively low R2 score: 0.234
-* Out of the 3 features used, "Inbound delay" had the best predictive power (coefficient=0.145), compared with "Departure Time (coefficient=0.068), and "Precipitation" (coefficient=0.016)
+* Out of the 3 features used, 'Inbound delay' had the best predictive power (coefficient=0.145), compared with 'Departure Time' (coefficient=0.068), and 'Precipitation' (coefficient=0.016)

 ## Conclusions
-* Three factors 'inbound delay', "departure time", "precipitation" are significant predictors of amount of departure delay, but are insufficient to reliably predict departure delay time (low R2 score)
+* Three factors 'inbound delay', 'departure time', 'precipitation' are significant predictors of amount of departure delay, but are insufficient to reliably predict departure delay time (low R2 score)
 * Given the low R2 score, further predictive features should be explored, for example:
     * Around airport volume or airport "busy-ness" should be explored, for example:
       * Timeframes around public holidays